 Madeira Street Axis, is a program fiscally sponsored by Fusion Partnerships Inc.

-Nurturing artists with disabilities Through a partnership with MAKE Studio, MSA provides opportunities for disabled artists to create and exhibit their work with others in a professional gallery space.
+Nurturing artists with disabilities: Through a partnership with MAKE Studio, MSA provides opportunities for disabled artists to create and exhibit their work with others in a professional

 MSA thrives because Maxine Taylor has owned and operated, since 2013, a successful and respected community gallery.
 MAXgallery donates programming space and professional expertise for MSA’s programs.